About Our Yacht

 Cockpit Sails & Rigging

-The spacious cockpit is fitted with twin wheels with a full set of instruments at each position
+The spacious cockpit is fitted with twin wheels with a full set of instruments

 - Log echo sounder (type)